FarronF/limerick-council-meetings/meetings/2022/07/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th June 2022.md

 On the proposal of Councillor Keary, seconded by Councillor O’Brien, it was agreed to

-allocate €4,000 to Croagh Community Council.---
+allocate €4,000 to Croagh Community Council.
+---
 4

 On the proposal of Councillor O’Donoghue, seconded by Councillor O’Brien, it was agreed